How to Find a Freight Broker

 To check if the broker you’re working with has valid insurance, you can use the search engine on the Federal Motor Carrier Safety Administration (FMCSA) website.
 This search engine allows you to look up a broker’s USDOT number, MC number, or name to confirm that they are in good standing with the FMCSA.
 You should also verify that the broker has a surety bond, which is a type of insurance that ensures that carriers get paid if the broker defaults on payment.

 In addition to verifying that the broker has current insurance coverage and a surety bond, it’s also important to confirm that they have proper authority.
 A broker license with a “B” after it ensures that they are licensed through the FMCSA.
 Don’t partner with a broker that doesn’t have the proper authority, no matter how enticing the load is or how high the freight rate they’re offering.
 By taking these steps, you can ensure that you’re working with a reputable broker that will protect your business interests.
+Ensuring your freight transportation is handled by a properly insured and licensed broker is crucial for smooth and secure operations.

 Only Partner with Licensed Brokers